scholtzan/juggled/README.md

 ## 3D Printed Shell

 The juggling ball consists of an inner core and an outer shell.
 The models can be found in the `models/` folder.
+All files are also available on Thingiverse: https://www.thingiverse.com/thing:4969010

 For printing the inner core which will hold all the components in place, use a transparent material.
 PLA+ or PETG are more sturdy, but PLA should also work.
 I have used the following parameters for printing the inner core with transparent PLA+: